Install

 All Commands

-to view all available commands.
+Use tcb -h to list all available commands.

 tcb -h

-[Optional] Use a proxy
+[Optional] Using a Proxy

-When using the CloudBase CLI, your terminal must have access to the public network.
-If your terminal cannot directly access the public network, you can set up an HTTP proxy to enable the CLI to function properly.
-The CLI reads the http_proxy
+When using CloudBase CLI, your terminal needs to be able to access the public network.
+If your terminal cannot directly access the public network, you can configure an HTTP proxy to enable normal CLI usage.
+The CLI reads the http_proxy or HTTP_PROXY environment variables to automatically set up the network proxy service.

 export HTTP_PROXY=http://127.0.0.1:8000

-http://127.0.0.1:8000` is only an example; do not use it directly.
-The specific proxy configuration should be determined based on your network setup.
+http://127.0.0.1:8000 is just an example; do not use it directly.
+The specific proxy configuration depends on your network setup.